cucumber/common/suggest/javascript/README.md

 * When I type "cukes"
 * Then the suggestions should be empty

-## Implementation

-This library consists of three parts

-* Step Documents
-* Search Index
-* Presentation

 ### Step Documents

 A *Step Document* is a data structure with the following properties:

-* `suggestion` - what the user will see when a suggestion is presented in the editor
+* `suggestion` - what the user will see when the editor presents a suggestion
 * `segments` - what the editor will use to *insert* a suggestion, along with choices for parameters

 A *Step Document* can be represented as a JSON document.
 Here is an example: